maziac/DeZog/documentation/Migration.md

 ### zrcp (ZEsarUX)

-"skipInterrupts" is not a global configuration anymore.
-It belongs to the "zrcp" parameters now.
+"skipInterrupts" and "resetOnLaunch" are no global parameters anymore.
+They have been moved to the "zrcp" parameters.

 ### sjasmplus

 This is one of the main changes: DeZog doesn't use the list file of sjasmplus anymore.
-Instead it uses the SLD format. sjasmplus includes special enhancements for DeZog.
+Instead it uses the SLD file.
+sjasmplus includes special enhancements for DeZog.
 With the SLD format it is possible to use the ['long addresses'](Usage.md#long-addresses-explanation) feature which allows to debug much bigger projects that would otherwise not fit in 64k.

 ~~~